DaJoker29/worldbuilding-project-omd/Meeting Notes/Meeting 5 - 09.09.2024.md

 - Clerics and Paladins should still be able to work even if they.

 **Artificial Suns**
-- What if the major sun is actually
+- What if the major sun is actually the second deity who is draining power from the dying god planet?